-Real Estate Agents will not acquire an interest or purchase or offer offers for themselves, for a close family member, for their companies or members or for legal entities in which they have a share, in relation to property, without disclosing the their actual intention to the owner or to the owner's agent or Real Estate Agent.
+Real Estate Agents will not acquire an interest or purchase or offer offers for themselves, for a close family member, for their companies or members, or for legal entities in which they have a share, in relation to property, without disclosing their actual intention to the owner or to the owner's agent or Real Estate Agent.

 In case of sale of their property or property in which they have an interest in the above sense, the Real Estate Agents will disclose their ownership or interest in writing to the buyer or his representative.

 Real Estate Agents will not undertake to provide professional services related to the property or its value in case they have an existing or potential interest unless that interest is specifically communicated to all interested parties.

 Real Estate Agents inform their client about the profit they can make when promoting their principal's real estate.